Tag Archives: British

 Grade: A

-Never Take Sweets from a Stranger (modified to Never Take Candy from a Stranger in the US for marketing purposes) is a 1960 British film, directed by Cyril Frankel and released by Hammer Film Productions.
+Never Take Sweets from a Stranger (modified to Never Take Candy from a Stranger in the US for marketing purposes) is a 1960 British film directed by Cyril Frankel and released by Hammer Film Productions.

-Despite the production company name and marketed as horror, the film is more left of center than the traditional genre film.
+Despite the production company name being marketed as a horror film, the film is more left-of-center than a traditional horror film.

 Peter and Sally are appalled and decide to file a complaint.
 The elderly man is one of the wealthiest and most influential in the town, the respected Clarence Olderberry, Sr.

-Surprisingly, Jean’s experience is downplayed, and the Carter family is largely shunned by the town.
+Jean’s experience is downplayed, and the town largely shuns the Carter family.
 As a trial against Olderberry commences, Jean is ridiculed on the stand and her story ripped to shreds by attorneys.

-After Olderberry is acquitted he pursues Jean and Lucille in the woods eventually catching the girls during a harrowing lakefront chase and murdering Lucille.
-Jean escapes and the truth is revealed to the shocked and devastated town.
+After Olderberry is acquitted, he pursues Jean and Lucille in the woods, eventually catching the girls during a harrowing lakefront chase and murdering Lucille.
+Jean escapes, and the truth is revealed to the shocked and devastated town.

-Patrick Allen and Gwen Watford as the parents are well-cast and believable.
-They are upstanding people but strangers in the town, wanting to protect their daughter without smothering.
+As the parents, Patrick Allen and Gwen Watford are well-cast and believable.
+They are upstanding strangers in the town, wanting to protect their daughter without smothering.

-Felix Aylmer as old-man Olderberry plays the role not as dastardly or menacing but by providing glimpses of pain and sympathy.
-The audience is unclear whether the man suffers from dementia or Alzheimer’s disease, perhaps not even knowing what he has done.
+As old man Olderberry, Felix Aylmer plays the role not as menacing but by providing glimpses of pain and sympathy.
+The audience is unclear whether the man has dementia or Alzheimer’s disease, perhaps not even knowing what he has done.

 The black-and-white cinematography is gorgeous, surreal, and tremendously effective.